VictoriaMetrics/VictoriaMetrics/docs/stream-aggregation.md

 [vmagent](https://docs.victoriametrics.com/vmagent/) supports relabeling, deduplication and stream aggregation for all the received data, scraped or pushed.
 Then, the collected data will be forwarded to specified `-remoteWrite.url` destinations.
 The data processing order is the following:

-1. All the received data is [relabeled](https://docs.victoriametrics.com/vmagent/#relabeling) according to specified `-remoteWrite.relabelConfig`;
+1. all the received data is relabeled according to the specified [`-remoteWrite.relabelConfig`](https://docs.victoriametrics.com/vmagent/#relabeling) (if it is set)
-1. All the received data is [deduplicated](https://docs.victoriametrics.com/stream-aggregation/#deduplication) according to specified `-streamAggr.dedupInterval`;
+1. all the received data is deduplicated according to specified [`-streamAggr.dedupInterval`](https://docs.victoriametrics.com/stream-aggregation/#deduplication)
+   (if it is set to duration bigger than 0)
-1. All the received data is aggregated according to specified `-streamAggr.config`;
+1. all the received data is aggregated according to specified [`-streamAggr.config`](https://docs.victoriametrics.com/stream-aggregation/#configuration) (if it is set)
-1. The resulting data from p1 and p2 is then replicated to each `-remoteWrite.url`;
+1. the resulting data is then replicated to each `-remoteWrite.url`
-1. Data sent to each `-remoteWrite.url` can be additionally relabeled according to the corresponding `-remoteWrite.urlRelabelConfig` (set individually per URL);
+1. data sent to each `-remoteWrite.url` can be additionally relabeled according to the corresponding `-remoteWrite.urlRelabelConfig` (set individually per URL)
-1. Data sent to each `-remoteWrite.url` can be additionally deduplicated according to the corresponding `-remoteWrite.streamAggr.dedupInterval` (set individually per URL);
+1. data sent to each `-remoteWrite.url` can be additionally deduplicated according to the corresponding `-remoteWrite.streamAggr.dedupInterval` (set individually per URL)
-1. Data sent to each `-remoteWrite.url` can be additionally aggregated according to the corresponding `-remoteWrite.streamAggr.config` (set individually per URL).
-Please note, it is not recommended to use `-streamAggr.config` and `-remoteWrite.streamAggr.config` together, unless you understand the complications.
+1. data sent to each `-remoteWrite.url` can be additionally aggregated according to the corresponding `-remoteWrite.streamAggr.config` (set individually per URL)
+   It isn't recommended using `-streamAggr.config` and `-remoteWrite.streamAggr.config` simultaneously, unless you understand the complications.

-Typical scenarios for data routing with vmagent:
+Typical scenarios for data routing with `vmagent`:

 1. **Aggregate incoming data and replicate to N destinations**.
-For this one should configure `-streamAggr.config` to aggregate the incoming data before replicating it to all the configured `-remoteWrite.url` destinations.
+Specify [`-streamAggr.config`](https://docs.victoriametrics.com/stream-aggregation/#configuration) command-line flag to aggregate the incoming data before replicating it to all the configured `-remoteWrite.url` destinations.
 2. **Individually aggregate incoming data for each destination**.
-For this on should configure `-remoteWrite.streamAggr.config` for each `-remoteWrite.url` destination.
-[Relabeling](https://docs.victoriametrics.com/vmagent/#relabeling) via `-remoteWrite.urlRelabelConfig` can be used for routing only selected metrics to each `-remoteWrite.url` destination.
+Specify [`-remoteWrite.streamAggr.config`](https://docs.victoriametrics.com/stream-aggregation/#configuration) command-line flag for each `-remoteWrite.url` destination.
+[Relabeling](https://docs.victoriametrics.com/vmagent/#relabeling) via `-remoteWrite.urlRelabelConfig` can be used for routing only the selected metrics to each `-remoteWrite.url` destination.

 ## Deduplication